ppy/osu-wiki/news/2018-05-05-camellia-themed-spotlights-2018.md

 date: 2018-05-05 14:00:00 +0000
 ---

 Greetings everyone!
 This time Camellia makes his appearance in Themed Spotlights!
-Come and check out our selection of excelent beatmaps!
+Come and check out our selection of excellent beatmaps!

 ![](/wiki/shared/news/2018-05-05-camellia-themed-spotlights-2018/spotlight-header.jpg)

-We just released the Camellia Themed Charts and can be found [here](https://osu.ppy.sh/p/chart?ch=CACH17).
+We have just released the Camellia Themed Charts which can be found [here](https://osu.ppy.sh/p/chart?ch=CACH18).
 Their respective packs are available at the [Beatmap Pack Listing](https://osu.ppy.sh/p/packlist?t=r) for easier access.

-## Past Winners
+## Winners

-Congratulations to the winners of the Camellia Themed Spotlights.
-They receive two month of supporter status for their efforts!
+Congratulations to the winners of the Anime Remix Themed Spotlights.
+They will receive two month of supporter status for their efforts!

 + **osu!:** [Toy](https://osu.ppy.sh/users/2757689)
 + **osu!taiko:** [touhou hdhr](https://osu.ppy.sh/users/7739269)